Creating Your Partnership

 - Be prepared to deal with conflict as it arises.
-A thorough exploration of dealing with conflict is available from the Community Tool Box, “Troubleshooting Guide for Solving Problems.”
+A thorough exploration of dealing with conflict is available from the Community Tool Box, “Training for Conflict Resolution.”

 - Have the group decide if the partnership should be formalized.
 One key consideration is whether the partnership should incorporate and pursue tax-exempt status.
 See the information about 501 c 3 status in Momentum or go to http://ctb.ku.edu/en/tablecontents/sub_section_main_1308.htm.

 Another option to consider as you first begin organizing your partnership is to utilize a “fiscal conduit” to handle incoming/outgoing funds.
 A fiscal conduit is an organization that is already incorporated and tax-exempt that administers funds and performs other administrative tasks for your partnership.
 Also called a "lead agency," they can be invaluable in helping out with the organization of your partnership - reimbursing contractors, and sharing space.
 Local United Way organizations and public health departments are two examples of groups that often serve as fiscal conduits.
 The lead agency can do much of the financial paperwork for you, and provide other kinds of less tangible support that can really help you at the start of your partnership.

 - Document what occurs at the meeting by taking notes or minutes and share with all attendees.